AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 --------------------------

 To troubleshoot BGP:
 #.
-Under Advanced Config on the left sidebar, click BGP.
+Under Multi-Cloud Transit on the left sidebar, click **BGP**.
 The Transit GW will have BGP Mode as Enabled.
 #.
 Click the Transit GW and click **Details** to see Advertised Networks and Learned Networks.

 Learned Networks are network CIDR blocks that BGP learned from VGW.
 Advertised Networks are Spoke VPC/VNet CIDRs.

-You can also click Diagnostics.
+You can also click **Diagnostics**.
 Select one of the show commands or type in yourself if you know the commands to see more BGP details.

 To troubleshooting connectivity between a Spoke VPC/VNet instance and a on-prem host, follow `these steps. <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#an-instance-in-a-spoke-vpc-cannot-communicate-with-on-prem-network-how-do-i-troubleshoot>`_